-As the movie progressed, upon the advice from neighbours to allow the younger generation agency to direct their lives, Uncle Chuan implicitly agreed to the marriage.
+As the movie progresses, upon the advice from neighbours to allow the younger generation agency to direct their lives, Uncle Chuan implicitly agreed to the marriage.
 In relenting on his rigid ways and acceding to the union, it can be argued that a community factor played a part in influencing intergenerational relationships.
-As Uncle Chuan took in the advice from neighbours who were part of his generation, the intergenerational tension between father and daughter saw a sense of consensus regarding the marriage.
+As Uncle Chuan took in the advice from neighbours who are part of his generation, the intergenerational tension between father and daughter saw a sense of consensus regarding the marriage.
 However, Uncle Chuan required that a wedding banquet be held, and to extend invitations to all the guests by hand.
-This was his way of assigning importance to the occasion and according to ceremonial propriety to mark the significance of the celebration.
+This is his way of assigning importance to the occasion and according ceremonial propriety to mark the significance of the celebration.

-The various scenes that depict entanglement between father and daughter reveal a form of challenge to traditional patriarchal identity and authority, and the emerging identity involves an evolving cultural malleability in both generations.
-Even though tension was experienced in the intergenerational relationship, it was seen that the father demonstrated the spirit of benevolence in acceding to the marriage, while Bee exhibited a strong sense of filiality in seeking her father's blessing for her marriage and persuading Benji to accede to hand deliver the invitations.
+The various scenes that depict entanglement between father and daughter reveal a form of challenge to traditional patriarchal identity and authority, and the emerging identity involves an evolving cultural malleability on both generations.
+Though tension is experienced in the intergenerational relationship, it is seen that the father demonstrated the spirit of benevolence in acceding to the marriage, while Bee exhibited a strong sense of filiality in seeking her father's blessing for her marriage and persuading Benji to accede to hand deliver the invitations.

-While the father is inclined to uphold traditional Chinese customs, Bee represents one who is influenced by her experience as a Chinese woman who grew up in the transnational setting of Western liberal society.
-Bee is depicted as one that orients towards a mixture of Chinese cultural heritage and ideas of Western individualism.
-In certain situations, she conforms to certain family roles and expectations deemed important in Chinese culture, yet in other circumstances, she retains a sense of personal subjectivity that may run contradictory to traditional culture.
-For example, retorting to Benji's protests on sending the wedding invitations by hand, Bee requested that Benji concede to her father's wishes so that the marriage could proceed, somewhat like a transactional exchange for her father's blessing.
-To Uncle Chuan, delivering the invitations personally was to observe the form of propriety as well as accord respect and honour to the guests.
+While the father is inclined to uphold traditional Chinese customs, Bee represents one who is influenced by her experience as a Chinese woman who grew up in the transnational setting of a western liberal society.
+Bee is depicted as one that orients towards a mixture of Chinese culture heritage and ideas of Western individualism.
+In certain situations, she conforms with certain family roles and expectations deemed important in Chinese culture, yet in other circumstances, she retains a sense of personal subjectivity that may run contradictory to traditional culture.
+For example, retorting to Benji's protests on sending the wedding invitations by hand, Bee requested that Benji concede to her father's wishes so that the marriage can proceed, somewhat like a transactional exchange for her father's blessing.
+To Uncle Chuan, delivering the invitations personally was to observe the form of propriety as well as to accord respect and honour to the guests.

-In a medium shot in which Bee and Benji are staged in the living room, Benji said that he "has already compromised with the banquet dinner."
-It can be implied from this statement that Benji viewed marriage from a "personal" point of view and one can extrapolate a sense of reluctance to hold a banquet as he had to compromise holding one in order to satisfy Uncle Chuan's traditional insistence on having the marriage banquet.
+In a medium shot in which Bee and Benji are staged in the living room, Benji said that he "has already compromised with the banquet dinner".
+It can be implied from this statement that Benji views marriage from a "personal" point of view and one can extrapolate a sense of reluctance to hold a banquet in the sense that he had to compromise to holding one so as to satisfy Uncle Chuan's traditional insistence on having the marriage banquet.

 In Confucian terms, marriage is not just a private matter, but a family matter that will affect the family's standing in the community.
 That is to say that one's own interest takes second place in relation to the collectivist principle of the family unit or community.
-Uncle Chuan insisted the wedding banquet be performed in accordance with Chinese customs in conformity with the concept of ceremonial propriety.
-By inviting all his old classmates to attend the wedding, as a patriarch of the family, Uncle Chuan derived a great sense of pride, dignity and propriety of having raised a daughter well and who also got married in a dignified manner.
+Uncle Chuan insists the wedding banquet to be performed in accordance with Chinese customs in conformance with the concept of ceremonial propriety.
+By inviting all his old classmates to attend the wedding, as a patriarch of the family, Uncle Chuan derives a great sense of pride, dignity and propriety of having raised a daughter well and who also got married in a dignified manner.